-'''

 Once inside the AP office, I conducted a weapon check pat down search and found no items of interest.
-It is did not have any ID in HIS possession, though HE did admit to being stopped at our store several times in the past.
-Through the case database we were able to identify the Due to HIS history of attempted theft at our store, the Seattle Police Department (SPD) was still contacted in regard to trespass violations.
-SPD Sergeant informed me via telephone that they did not intend to place the under arrest, and that I should file the case through the Retail Theft Program.
+I did not have any ID in HIS possession, though HE did admit to being stopped at our store several times in the past .
+Through the case database we were able to identify Due to HIS history of attempted theft at our store, the Seattle Police Department (SPD) was still contacted in regard to the seattle Police Department (SPD Sergeant formed me via telephone that they did not intend to place through the case through the Retail Theft Program.

-'''